-Sarah Garlick is a rock climber, geology nerd, science writer, and designer of informal STEM (science, technology, engineering, mathematics) learning experiences.
+Sarah Garlick is a rock climber, geology nerd, science writer, and designer/tinkerer/implementer of public engagement with science (PES) practices.

 Sarah is the author of two books: Flakes, Jugs, and Splitters: A Rock Climber’s Guide to Geology, winner of the 2009 Banff Mountain Book Award, and the National Geographic Pocket Guide to Rocks and Minerals of North America, released in 2014.
 She is a writer and producer for Namuli, a documentary film about rock climbing, biological discovery, and community-based conservation in Mozambique, and she is the curator of Beyond Granite: the Geology of Adventure, an exhibition at the Museum of the White Mountains in Plymouth, New Hampshire, running 2014–2015.